 - Advocating alongside parents with schools, service providers, local CAS, other or empowering families with the tools to self-advocate

 - Maintaining records of activities and support provided on a regular basis in an organizational database

 - Helping families locate services, such as therapists, medical professionals, tutors, and respite providers, for emotional and/or professional support

-- Referring families to the Ontario Child Advocate and other adoption affiliated or partner organizations when they are experiencing high levels of stress or are in crisis
+- Referring families to the Ontario Child Advocate, Adoption Council of Ontario PASS, and other adoption affiliated or partner organizations when they are experiencing high levels of stress or are in crisis

 - Attending weekly case conference meetings remotely

 - Working cooperatively with team members including consulting with one another